monicahwamuhu/alx-pre_course/README.md

-readme
-be up to date
+How to be up to date in git